meshplay/meshplay/docs/_adapters/linkerd.md

 ### Sample Applications

 The {{ page.name }} includes the ability to deploy a variety of sample applications.
-Use Meshery to deploy any of these sample applications:
+Use Meshplay to deploy any of these sample applications:

 - [Emojivoto]({{site.baseurl}}/guides/sample-apps#emojivoto)